|Native Americans who

 Valley.
 The name Nisenan derives from the plural pronoun nisena·n,

 "from among us".
-A few Nisenan people speak any of the Nisenan
+Few Nisenan people speak all of the Nisenan

 dialects.
 Some Nisenan people today are enrolled in the Shingle